Xunnamius/api-utils/packages/api/docs/types/type-aliases/MiddlewareContext.md

 To overwrite an existing response body, use `''` instead of `null`, with the latter being ignored in favor of existing content.
 To overwrite an existing response status, pass it to the Response constructor as normal.
-However, note that once a status >=400 is set, requests with statuses <400 will have their statuses ignored when merged.
-Pass your Response with status set to `0` to always use the existing Response's status when merging.
+Note that (1) not passing a status to the Response constructor defaults it to `HTTP 200`, which will overwrite the current status and (2) once a status >=400 is set, requests with statuses <400 will have their statuses ignored when merged.
+To preserve the current response status instead of overwriting it, pass in `runtime.response.status` when constructing the new Response.

 To dangerously _completely_ overwrite the current `runtime.response` property, first set it to `null`, which will cause it to reset to its